|Legler Systems Company|||||ML System|||||Contact Us|||||Help|||||Home||||

-The MLS software supports dynamic linking to data entry procedure from an inquiry procedure (such as ML06 to ML01) with a single keystroke (function key F7).
+This user-friendly MLS software supports dynamic linking to data entry procedure from an inquiry procedure (such as ML06 to ML01) with a single keystroke (function key F7).
 The linking data field is marked by an up-arrowhead.
-Dynamic linking to existing General Notes Record (DB17) containing special notes on a Name-ID is done with one or two keystrokes (F7) or double-click of the left mouse button when the word "NOTES" appears on the data entry screen.
+Dynamic linking to existing General Notes Record (DB17) containing special notes about a Name-ID is performed with one or two keystrokes (F7) or double-click of the left mouse button when the word "NOTES" appears on the data entry screen.

-Procedure DB18 in the Database Control System is used to export contact name data to a csv file and to import a csv file of contact names, reformat csv variable length records to fixed length data records and create the input Transfer File for subsequent editing and updating of the online master database by procedure ML08.
+Update procedure DB18 in the Database Control System is used to export contact name data to a csv file and to import a csv file of contact names, reformat csv variable length records to fixed length data records and create the input Transfer File for subsequent editing and updating of the online master database by procedure ML08.
 CSV files contain variable length records where data values or fields are separated by a comma.
 Generally, a csv file uses the internal ASCII coding structure.

-The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the ML executable programs.
-The MS Windows mailing list programs are the same as the DOS mailing list programs (16-bit code) for compatibility.
-For contact name data archiving historical reporting, the same ML executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old contact name data and programs to a separate hard disk drive in order to view or print mailing list reports.
+The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the MLS executable programs.
+The latest Windows 10 mailing list programs (32-bit code) are the same programs as the DOS mailing list programs (16-bit code) for compatibility.
+For contact name data archiving historical reporting, the same MLS executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old contact name data and ML application programs to a separate hard disk drive to view or print mailing list reports.

 The Database Control System by Legler Systems Company is required to support online Master File updates in a multi-user environment and is included with the Mailing List software.
-The MLS source programs are written in structured ANSI COBOL, the most widely used business programming language, for easy maintenance in a client-server (ASCII) or IBM mainframe (EBCDIC) environment.
+The MLS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII code) or IBM mainframe (EBCDIC code) environment.
 A Micro Focus cobol compiler is used to generate the MLS executable programs for personal computers using 32-bit or 64-bit addressing.
-Each ML end-user procedure identified on the Mailing List Menu corresponds to a separate cobol application program.
+Each ML end-user procedure identified on the Mailing List System Menu screen corresponds to a separate application program.

-The ML System software cost is identified in the Software Price Sheet and includes: (1) MLS executable programs for Windows XP or Windows 10, (2) MLS Procedure Manual and (3) online Help File.
+The ML System software cost is identified in the Software Price Sheet and includes: (1) MLS executable programs for the Microsoft Windows environment, (2) MLS Procedure Manual and (3) online Help File.
 The technical MLS Systems Manual and MLS source programs with common Copy members in the ANSI COBOL language can be purchased separately.

-To request sample management reports and screen formats, General Information Manual or a free working demo of this user-friendly ML System on a USB flash drive or CD-ROM disc of this ML System, e-mail Bill Legler in the San Francisco Bay Area, California.
+To request sample management reports and screen formats or a free working demo of this user-friendly ML System on a USB flash drive or CD-ROM disc for any version of Microsoft Windows, e-mail Bill Legler in the San Francisco Bay Area, CA.

-Legler Systems Company, developer of the online Mailing List software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site MLS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
-E-mail support is always available regarding any MLS software questions or problems.
+Legler Systems Company, developer of the online Mailing List software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site MLS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California.
+E-mail support is always available regarding MLS software questions or issues.